weaveworks/weave/site/operational-guide/autoscaling.md

 cluster, dynamically added nodes recover automatically from reboots and partitions.

-### Scale-out
+### Scaling Out

-On additional dynamic peer, at boot, via [systemd](/site/installing-weave/systemd.md) or equivalent:
+On the additional dynamic peer, at boot, via [systemd](/site/installing-weave/systemd.md) or equivalent:

     weave launch --no-restart --ipalloc-init=observer $PEERS

+Where,

-In this case `$PEERS` means all peers in the _fixed cluster_, initial and subsequently added, which have not been explicitly removed.
+ * `$PEERS` means all peers in the _fixed cluster_, initial and subsequently added, which have not been explicitly removed.
 It should include fixed peers which are temporarily offline or stopped.

-Note that you do not have to keep track of and specify the addresses of other dynamic peers in `$PEERS` - they will discover and connect to each other via the fixed cluster.
+You do not have to keep track of and specify the addresses of other dynamic peers in `$PEERS` - they will discover and connect to each other via the fixed cluster.

-> The use of `--ipalloc-init=observer` prevents dynamic peers from
-> coming to a consensus on their own - this is important to stop a
-> clique forming amongst a group of dynamically added peers if they
-> become partitioned from the fixed cluster after having learned about
-> each other via discovery.
+>>**Note:** The use of `--ipalloc-init=observer` prevents dynamic peers from coming to a consensus on their own - this is important to stop a clique forming amongst a group of dynamically added peers if they become partitioned from the fixed cluster after having learned about each other via discovery.

-### Scale-in
+### Scaling In

-On dynamic peer to be removed:
+On the dynamic peer to be removed:

     weave reset